Profile

 Representative Matters

-Mr. Ufkes has been lead trial counsel for a number of Fortune 500 companies.
-Many of these cases were brought by plaintiffs claiming exposure to industrial solvents, degreasers, paints, adhesives and epoxies.
-He has also been trial counsel in asbestos litigation throughout California.
+Fred has served as the leading trial counsel or primary trial counsel for a number of Fortune 500 companies throughout California.
+Many of these cases were brought by plaintiffs claiming exposure to industrial solvents, degreasers, paints, adhesives, epoxies, and asbestos-related litigation.

-Mr. Ufkes has successfully defended medical device manufacturers against claims for defective implants, artificial joints and surgical instruments.
+Fred has successfully defended medical device manufacturers against claims for defective implants, artificial joints, and surgical instruments.

-He has tried cases involving a broad spectrum of consumer products, and litigated cases involving issues affecting products liability, including market share liability, limitations on punitive damages, causation standards under federal and state law, and federal preemption.
+He has also tried cases involving a broad spectrum of consumer products, and litigated cases involving issues affecting product liability, market share liability, limitations on punitive damages, causation standards under federal and state law, and federal preemption.

-• He is one of the few trial attorneys in the country who has successfully defended through trial a products liability case where the plaintiff claimed that his leukemia was caused by benzene exposure.
+• One of the few trial attorneys in the country to successfully defend through trial a products liability case where the plaintiff claimed leukemia caused by benzene exposure.

-• Mr. Ufkes successfully defended a medical products manufacturer against claims by 65 plaintiffs for personal injuries by arguing the company was not the alter ego or successor in interest to the actual manufacturer of the devices.
+• Successfully defended a medical products manufacturer against claims by 65 plaintiffs for personal injuries by arguing the company was not the alter ego or successor in interest to the actual manufacturer of the devices.

-• Mr. Ufkes was actively involved in the national coordination of DES cases for a pharmaceutical company, and for all products liability claims affecting a manufacturer of medical devices such as surgical instruments.
+• Actively involved in the national coordination of diethylstilbestrol (DES) cases for a pharmaceutical company and for all product liability claims affecting a manufacturer of medical devices such as surgical instruments.

 • In Re Vaccine Cases, 134 Cal.App.4th 438 (2005)